fedelu/forge-finance-solana/README.md

 1. **Connect Wallet**
    - Install Phantom wallet
-   - Connect to FOGO testnet
+   - Connect to Solana devnet
-   - Get test FOGO tokens from [FOGO faucet](https://testnet.fogo.io/faucet)
+   - Get devnet SOL and SPL tokens from a Solana devnet faucet

 2. **Wrap Tokens**
    - Navigate to the main dashboard